 Barred Owl: The most common breeding species of owl in our region.
 This species thrives in mature mixed woods, especially those near a variety of waterbodies, and is found city-wide.
 They breed throughout Marlborough Forest, Larose Forest, Stony Swamp, Mer Bleue, Dunrobin, Constance Bay, etc. Their “who cooks for you?” calls are truly wonderful to hear, especially for a first-timer.
 They call all throughout the spring and summer and sometimes even call during the day.
 Listen for them along Bleeks Rd. and Kettles Rd. in the Munster area and Riddell Rd., Greenland Rd., Berry Side Rd. and Thomas Dolan Parkway (especially IVO Constance Creek) in the Dunrobin region.
 A night stroll (with a group of birders) along one of your favoured NCC Greenbelt trails during the spring, from late March onward, may yield a Barred Owl “concert” or two.

 Eastern Screech-Owl: A common breeder to our region.
 This species is quite eclectic in its habitat preference, being found in mid to mature growth mixed woods, parkland, urban areas, and even orchards.
 They typically shun a strictly coniferous element, being more of a deciduous and mixed woods species.
 This species, like the Long-eared Owl, is quite nocturnal in its habits.
 An early breeder in our region, nesting occurs as early as mid-March.
 In Ottawa, there is a healthy population of breeders in the mixed woods close by to the Rideau River, from Manotick S to Smiths Falls.
 Of course, there are the birds at Mud Lake, too, and you could easily park along Cassels in the eve and have a listen.
-However, Britannia Woods can so quickly become the Heart of Darkness as serpentine personalities come out from under their rocks and slither about during the evening.
-Be cautious in these woods at night; bird as a group!
+However, Britannia Woods can become the Heart of Darkness as shadowy personalities come out from their nearby shelters at nightfall.
+Be cautious in these woods in the evenings; I recommend that you bird as a group!

 Long-eared Owl: An uncommon breeder in our region.
 This species shows a preference for homogeneous stands of conifers, such as conifer plantations.
 With this in mind, our survey squads often targeted these areas while conducting Nocturnal Owl Surveys for both the Manitoba and Quebec Breeding Bird Atlases.
 Wherever dense stands of homogeneous stands of conifers occur adjacent to open meadows, marshes and fields are where this species prefers to breed.
 They are strictly nocturnal in their habits, and typically do not vocalize until the night has firmly overtaken the day.
 They are quite migratory, even more so than the Northern Saw-whet, and are often entirely vacant from the Ottawa area in winter.
 Their peak spring passage here in eastern Ontario occurs from early to mid-April.
 I would focus your listening efforts for this species from the last week of March through to the third week of April.
 The Munster area as well as Marlborough Forest (see Saw-whet account below for specific roads) are good options.